ZitongYu/CDCN/README.md

 Citation
 -------
-If you use the CDCN or CDL, please cite these three papers:
+If you use the CDCN or CDL, please cite these four papers:

  >@inproceedings{yu2020searching,
  >&nbsp;&nbsp;&nbsp;&nbsp;title={Searching Central Difference Convolutional Networks for Face Anti-Spoofing},